deepset-ai/FARM/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to improve FARM
+about: 'Got an idea for improving FARM? '
 title: ''
 labels: enhancement
 assignees: ''